monte-language/monte/docs/source/ordinary-programming.rst

 Assignment uses the `:=` operator.
 The single equal sign `=` is never legal in Monte; use `:=` for assignment and `==` for testing equality.
 The function `traceln` sends diagnostic output to the console.
-The `if` statement looks just like its python equivalent.
+The `if` statement looks just like its Python equivalent.

 .. todo:: Introduce Monte's haskell-style brace-or-indent blocks;
-          contrast with python
+          contrast with Python

 .. todo:: "What is the end-of-statement delineator in Monte?"